Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

 }
 ```

 As shown, the `AsyncPipe` automatically works using `OnPush` change detection strategy.
-So it is recommend to use it as much as possible to easier perform a later switch from default change detection strategy to `OnPush`.
+So it is recommended to use it as much as possible to easier perform a later switch from default change detection strategy to `OnPush`.

 You can see this behavior in action in the [async demo][demo-async].